 Dwelling, Multiple-family: A dwelling occupied by three (3) or more families and so designed and arranged as to provide independent living, cooking, and sanitation accommodations for each family unit.

-Dwelling, Single-family Detached: A detached building or structure designed for the occupancy of one (1) family.
+Dwelling, Single-family Detached: A detached building or structure designed and intended for use as a dwelling for one (1) family.

-Dwelling, Two-family: A dwelling occupied by two (2) families and so designed and arranged as to provide independent living, cooking, and sanitation accommodations for not more than two (2) families.
+Dwelling, Two-family: A building or structure designed and intended for use as dwellings for two (2) families and so arranged as to provide separate sleeping, eating, cooking and sanitation accommodations for each family.

-Dwelling Unit: A dwelling designed to be occupied by not more than one family, having permanent provisions for living, sleeping, eating, cooking and sanitation.
+Dwelling Unit: A room or suite of rooms designed, occupied or intended for occupancy as separate living quarters, with cooking, sleeping and sanitary facilities provided within the unit for use by one (1) family only.

 E